Myer Prinstein: World record

+A versatile track and field athlete, besides specializing in the long and triple jumps, he ran sprints and relays, pole-vaulted, hurdled, and high-jumped during collegiate competition at Syracuse.
+He even played on one of the school's earliest basketball teams.
+He was lean but not exceedingly tall, and though his height estimates from various sources vary, Syracuse University publications place his height at 5 ft 7+3/4 in.

-Olympic Games
+Olympic games

 Prinstein won the silver medal in the long jump at the 1900 Summer Olympics in Paris, France, losing to Alvin Kraenzlein after being denied permission by Syracuse officials to compete in the final because it was contested on a Sunday – despite the fact that Prinstein was a Jew, and Kraenzlein, who was a Christian, did compete.
-The two had had an informal agreement not to compete on Sunday, and when Prinstein learned that Kraenzlein had competed he became angry and, depending on the account, punched Kraenzlein in the face or was restrained from doing so.
-The following day, he won the gold medal in the hop, step and jump (triple jump), beating 1896 champion James Connolly with a leap of 14.47 meters which simultaneously set the Olympic Record.
+The two had had an informal agreement not to compete on Sunday: when Prinstein learned that Kraenzlein had competed, he became angry and, depending on the account, punched Kraenzlein in the face or was restrained from doing so.
+Sportsmanship was important to Prinstein, and despite their rivalry, he and Kraenzlein, a four-time gold medalist in 1904, became good friends and remained so throughout Prinstein's life.
+The following day, Prinstein won the gold medal in the hop, step and jump (triple jump), beating 1896 champion James Connolly with a leap of 14.47 meters which simultaneously set the Olympic Record.

-Competing as a member of the Irish American Athletic Club in St. Louis 1904 he won both the long jump (setting an Olympic record) and the hop, step and jump on the same day, the only athlete ever to win both events in the same games.
+Competing as a member of the Irish American Athletic Club in the St. Louis Olympics in 1904, he won both the long jump (setting an Olympic record) and the hop, step and jump on the same day, the only athlete ever to win both events in the same games.
 He also came 5th in both the 60 m and 400 m dash.

 In Athens 1906 he again won the long jump competition, beating the world record holder, Peter O'Connor.
 The only judge for the competition was Matthew Halpin, who was manager of the American team.
 O'Connor protested, but was overruled.
 He continued to protest Halpin's decisions through the remainder of the competition.
 The distances were not announced until the end of the competition.
 When they were, Prinstein had won with his very first jump.
+Malcolm Ford, a sportswriter who had once been a long-jumper, wrote in the New York Mail and Express, "The great feature of his (Prinstein's) jumping is the rise which he gets after leaving takeoff...He has an unusually pretty style and impresses one that he always knows what he is doing."